ITeam-Servers/ITeam-Brawl-v-25/README.md

 # ITeam-Brawl-v-25
-1 server in the world on 25 version in github
+1 server in the world on brawl stars v25 in github

 ## How to run server?